jacobr203/ReceiptCapture/devList.md

 - [ ]  *Optional also allows them to remove the receipt from the scroll view) (*optinally, allow users to view, verify and update subtotals on procesed receipts

 ## Scan Image Actions
-- [ ]  Button on homescreen navigates here.
+- [x]  Button on homescreen navigates here.
-- [ ]  Navigate directly to the camera.
+~~- [ ]  Navigate directly to the camera.~~
-- [ ]  Camera should scan (like a qr code) a receipt and display an image of the receipt to the user once identified.
+- [ ]  OPTIONAL: Camera should scan (like a qr code) a receipt and display an image of the receipt to the user once identified.
+- [x]  Camera should take photo and display data of photo back to user.
 - [ ]  Once receipt is displayed, information on receipt should be processed and displayed to the user. (with options to manualy update)
 - [ ]  Button to add data into application and send user back to the home screen